braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/messenger.md

 1. Enter your Template Name, add teams, and add tags.
 2. Enter your message or choose a message template from [those made available by Facebook](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messages).
 You can also choose your message [type](https://developers.facebook.com/docs/messenger-platform/send-messages#message_types) or [tag](https://developers.facebook.com/docs/messenger-platform/send-messages/message-tags).
-3. Include the PSID as a Custom Attribute (Hint: Use the blue and white + button in the corner of the __Request Body__ box.)
+3. Include the PSID as a custom attribute (Hint: Use the blue and white + button in the corner of the __Request Body__ box.)
 3. Put your Page Access Token in the Webhook URL (Hint: Replace the text `FACEBOOK_PAGE_ACCESS_TOKEN` in the URL with your Token.)

 #### Previewing and Testing Your Webhook